-To leave this state, a LOW signal has to be applied on the WAKE_UP pin for at least 5 ms. The module restarts on wake-up and hence all the volatile settings are lost.
+To leave this state, a LOW signal has to be applied on the WAKE_UP pin for at least 5 ms. The module restarts and all the volatile settings are lost.

 5.3.
 Network addressing

 In order to build a network on interconnected devices and send data to specific devices, an addressing mechanism is necessary.
 Thyone-I implements addressing mechanism to support unicast, multicast and broadcast transmission of data.